-ECO 122 Principles of Economics (Macro)
+ECO 112 Principles of Economics (Macro)

 An introduction to macroeconomics; national income analysis, monetary and fiscal policy, international trade, economic growth.
 Application of elementary economic theory to current economic problems.
-May be taken independently of Economics 123 or 120.
-Economics 122 and 123 may be taken in either order.
+May be taken independently of ECO 113.
+ECO 112 and 113 may be taken in either order.